edgio-docs/edgio-docs/guides/applications/v7/experimentation/iterative_migration_tutorial.md

 <Callout type="info">

-  You may use the following procedure regardless of whether you are using the {{ PRODUCT }} CLI.
+  You may use the following procedure regardless of whether you are using the {{ PRODUCT }} CLI to deploy to other environments.
 However, if you define this environment from within the {{ PORTAL }}, you should not deploy to it from the CLI.
 You may still deploy to other environments using the {{ PRODUCT }} CLI.

 </Callout>